 Description

-These Cape Gooseberry Scones are surprisingly sweet, yet tart and are busting with complex flavors.
-Once baked they are buttery soft, with a flaky center and crumbly edges, and are packed with bright gooseberries and fresh lemon.
+These Cape Gooseberry Scones with Lemon are lightly sweet, yet tart and bursting with complex flavors.
+Once baked they are buttery soft, with a flaky center and crumbly edges, and they are loaded with bright gooseberries and fresh lemon.
+And, the best part is, this recipe contains good-for-you ingredients that won’t upset your tummy or weigh you down.

 Ingredients